Aleks-Zal/rsschool-cv/cv.md

 Driver's license: *B*

-*I want to develop as a professional and i’m ready to work in a team of initiative people.*
+*I want to devote myself entirely to working in IT, develop as a professional and i’m ready to work in a team of initiative people.*